sgonyea/porthole/README.md

 ----------------

 ctemplate and friends want you to hand a dictionary to the template processor.
-Mustache supports a similar concept.
+Porthole supports a similar concept.
 Feel free to mix the class-based and this more procedural style at your leisure.

-Given this template (winner.mustache):
+Given this template (winner.porthole):

     Hello {{name}}
     You have just won {{value}} bucks!